-Similar barriers of stigma and abusive behaviour apply to healthcare services, as well as access to education, employment and housing.
+Similar barriers of stigma and abusive behavior apply to healthcare services, as well as access to education, employment, and housing.
 This often leads to a problematic socioeconomic situation for which sex work or transactional sex are common consequences, enabling transgender women to remain resilient in the context of poverty.

 How can photography help?
 What else needs to happen to make life easier for your subjects?

-It is easy for people to discriminate against something that they don't understand or that they are unfamiliar with, so I believe that education about gender diversity can act as an important vehicle towards social change and should be implemented in communities, as well as public institutions, like police stations, health care services and education systems.
+It is easy for people to discriminate against something that they don't understand or that they are unfamiliar with, so I believe that education about gender diversity can act as an important vehicle toward social change and should be implemented in communities, as well as public institutions, like police stations, health care services, and education systems.
 NGOs can play an essential part here.